yasiryagi/helpdesk/proposals/README.md

 #### Runtime Upgrade
 As before, upgrading the runtime can be proposed by any member, and voted in by the Council.
 This is a critical proposal that, if a "bad" runtime is proposed and voted in, can kill the blockchain.

+#### Add Working Group Leader Opening

+This proposal allows an opening for a Storage Lead to be created.
+It requires designing an application JSON which determines what information is collected from candidates as well as determining the application and role stakes alongside various other parameters.

+#### Begin Review Working Group Leader Application

+This simply sets the opening for Storage Lead to the "in review" status, meaning no further applications can be accepted.
+It is required to move on to the `Fill Working Group Leader Opening` proposal.

+#### Fill Working Group Leader Opening

+This proposal allows the council to vote on a prospective candidate.

+#### Set Working Group Mint Capacity

+This effectively acts as a budget for the working group (currently referring to the Storage Working Group).
+The Storage Lead will be unable to spend more than the limit established by this proposal.

+#### Slash Working Group Leader Stake

+To punish the Storage Lead for not performing their job correctly, they can be slashed using this proposal type.

+#### Decrease Working Group Leader Stake

+This proposal type decreases the stake of the Storage Lead.

+#### Set Working Group Leader Reward

+This proposal sets out the payment terms for the Storage Lead, deciding how much they should receive per interval of `n blocks`.

+#### Terminate Working Group Leader Role

+If for whatever reason the Storage Lead needs to be removed from their post, this is the proposal type which needs to be voted on.

 ## Mechanics